Celiac Disease and Liver Disease

 - The exact cause of liver damage in celiac disease patients is unknown at this time, however genetics and abnormal intestinal absorption may have an impact

-- Liver problems may be due to abnormal liver chemistry (hypertransaminasemia), which is common in untreated celiac disease patients
+- Liver problems may be due to abnormal liver chemistry (hypertransaminasemia, or elevated transaminase enzymes), which is common in untreated celiac disease patients

 - People with celiac disease may have mild to moderately elevated liver enzymes at the time of diagnosis.
 Many feel no symptoms from these mild to moderate rises